A localization of bicategories via homotopies

-\begin{sinnadastandard} An arrow $X \mr{f} Y$ of a bicategory is an {\em equivalence} if there exists an arrow $Y \mr{g} X$ (which we call a {\em quasiinverse} of $f$) and isomorphisms $g * f \cong id_X$, $f * g \cong id_Y$.
-It is well-known that these isomorphisms can be taken satisfying the usual triangular identities, and we will assume that this is the case when needed.
+\begin{sinnadastandard} An arrow $X \mr{f} Y$ of a bicategory is an {\em equivalence} if there exists an arrow $Y \mr{g} X$ (which we call a {\em quasiinverse} of $f$) and invertible 2-cells $g * f \cong id_X$, $f * g \cong id_Y$.
+It is well-known that these 2-cells can be taken to satisfy the usual triangular identities, and we will assume that this is the case when needed.
 It is also well-known that $X \mr{f} Y$ is an equivalence if and only if for every object $Z$ we have that the functor $\C(Z,X) \mr{f_*} \C(Z,Y)$ is an equivalence of categories, and if and only if for every $Z$ so is $\C(Y,Z) \mr{f^*} \C(X,Z)$.
 We denote the family of equivalences of a bicategory with the letter $\Theta$.
 We say that $f$ is a {\em quasiequivalence} if for every object $Z$ the functors $\C(Z,X) \mr{f_*} \C(Z,Y)$ and $\C(Y,Z) \mr{f^*} \C(X,Z)$ are full and faithful.
-Note that quasiequivalences preserve and reflect invertible 2-cells.
-We denote the family of quasiequivalences of a bicategory with the letter $q\Theta$.
+Note that in this case invertible 2-cells are preserved and reflected by these functors.
+We denote the family of quasiequivalences of a bicategory with the letter $\Theta_q$.